bigdatavik/HEDIS-Quality-Dashboard/BUSINESS_VALUE_BLOG.md

 **Vendors to integrate: 6**
 **New skills required: Container orchestration, vector databases, LLM prompt engineering**

-Sarah looked at the proposal and shook her head.
+The problem with this approach?

 > *"We're replacing one bottleneck with six.
 And we still need SQL skills for ad-hoc questions.
-This doesn't solve the fundamental problem—our business users can't ask questions in their own language."*
+This doesn't solve the fundamental problem—business users can't ask questions in their own language."*

-The IT director had no answer.
-This was the only way anyone knew how to do it.
+For most organizations, this multi-vendor stack is the only approach they know.

 ---

-## The Breakthrough: One Platform, Zero Bottlenecks
+## The Art of the Possible: One Platform, Zero Bottlenecks

-That's when Sarah's team discovered the **Databricks Intelligence Platform** and its Model Context Protocol (MCP).
+To demonstrate what's possible, I built a proof-of-concept HEDIS Quality Dashboard using the **Databricks Intelligence Platform** and its Model Context Protocol (MCP).

-The pitch was almost too good to be true:
+The goal was to prove:

-✅ Natural language queries—no SQL needed
+✅ Natural language queries work—no SQL needed
-✅ Custom business logic as AI functions
+✅ Custom business logic can become AI functions
-✅ Document search over NCQA policies
+✅ Document search over NCQA policies is practical
-✅ All on one platform, unified governance
+✅ Everything can run on one platform with unified governance
-✅ **Production-ready in 2 weeks**
+✅ **Production-ready architecture in 2 weeks**

-Sarah was skeptical.
-But the POC was fast enough that she agreed to try.
+Here's what the reference implementation looks like:

 ### Week 1: Data Foundation

-The data engineering team built the foundation using Databricks' medallion architecture:
+The reference architecture uses Databricks' medallion pattern:

 - **Bronze layer:** Raw claims, eligibility, and clinical data ingested from source systems
 - **Silver layer:** Cleaned, joined, and validated member data